Overview of Banks in Luxembourg

 - Annual net Profit (in EUR Million): 31.2

-A subsidiary of DZ Bank AG, DZ Privatbank S.A. was established in Luxembourg in 1977 and has earned a repute for its robust banking services for private customers as well as corporations.
-It is involved in money market activities as well as foreign exchange transactions and offers a number of related services in keeping with personalized needs of the customers.
-SZ Privatbank S.A. was previously known as DZ Bank International S.A. and adopted the current name only in July 2010.
+A subsidiary of D.Z.
+Bank AG, DZ Privatbank S.A. was established in Luxembourg in 1977 and has earned a reputation for its robust banking services for private customers and corporations.
+In addition, it is involved in money market activities and foreign exchange transactions and offers a number of related services in keeping with the personalized needs of the customers.
+SZ Privatbank S.A. was previously known as D.Z.
+Bank International S.A. adopted the current name only in July 2010.